 Strategies to improve this therapy are an active area of investigation.

-T-cells coexpress several receptors that inhibit T-cell function.
-Preclinical data and early clinical data suggest that co-blockade of the two inhibitory receptors, CTLA-4 and PD-1, may be more effective than blockade of either alone.[12]
-This has led to a phase III trial (NCT01844505) comparing each single agent with the combination.
+T cells coexpress several receptors that inhibit T-cell function.
+Preclinical data and early clinical data suggest that co-blockade of two inhibitory receptors may be more effective than blockade of either alone.[11]
+This led to a phase III trial (NCT01844505) comparing each single agent with the combination of ipilimumab and nivolumab, and another phase III trial comparing nivolumab to the combination of nivolumab and relatlimab (NCT03470922).
+Both the ipilimumab-nivolumab and the nivolumab-relatlimab combinations have been approved by the FDA.

 Evidence (ipilimumab plus nivolumab):